onflow/atree/README.md

   <img src="https://raw.githubusercontent.com/onflow/atree/e47e7e8016bd781211c01c6ec423ae9df8a34b72/files/example.jpg" width="600"/>
 </p>

-**1** - An ordered map metadata slab keeps the very first key hash of any children to navigate the path. it uses a combination of linear scan and binary search to find the next slab.
+**1** - An ordered map metadata slab keeps the very first key hash of any children to navigate the path.
+It uses a combination of linear scan and binary search to find the next slab.

 **2** - Similarly the array metadata slab keeps the count of each child and uses that to navigate the path.